vanillapixel/dept/README.md

 ## PERSONAL NOTES

-If I had to design multiple pages I would have definitely chosen Next.js but given the fact that I just wanted to code the design and add animations without adding the filtering and form validation features.
+- If I had to design multiple pages I would have definitely chosen Next.js but given the fact that I just wanted to code the design and add animations without adding the filtering and form validation features.
 Then things escalated and all things considered, Next would have been a better choice eventually.
+- The cases are injected from a .js file (component style).
+Obviously, this wouldn't be my choice on a production environment which would rather be via API call (axios) or CMS (wordpress).

 ## FEATURES